 What is a health savings account? you should know health savings account (HSA) brings together tax-favored saving account with high deductible health insurance.4 min read

-You choose every year the amount to put in your HSA account, but you may not go over the maximums of $3,400 for an individual ($3,350 in 2016) and $6,750 for a family (also $6,750 in 2016) for 2017, as mandated by the government.
+Every year, you choose the amount to put in your HSA account, but you may not go over the maximums of $3,400 for an individual ($3,350 in 2016) and $6,750 for a family (also $6,750 in 2016) for 2017, as mandated by the government.
 Adults over 55 may put in up to an additional $1,000.
-If your HSA is from your place of work, you can use simple automated contributions that come straight from the payroll.
-You will get a checks or a debit car connected to your HSA available balance and you can use the money on medical costs that are eligible.
-This includes coinsurance and copays, deductibles, and different medical costs considered qualified by not covered by your plan.
+If your HSA is from your place of work, you can use simple automated contributions that come straight from payroll.
+You will get checks or a debit car connected to your HSA available balance and you can use the money on eligible medical costs.
+This includes coinsurance and copays, deductibles, and different medical costs considered qualified but not covered by your plan.

 Qualifying for an HSA

 If you're healthy overall and are considering saving for health care costs in the future or are retiring soon, an HSA might be a good option.
 Being enrolled in a high-deductible health insurance plan (HDHP) lets you qualify to open an HSA.
 You may open an HSA through your employer or on your own through your bank if you are under 65 and carry a high-deductible health insurance plan.

 According to the IRS in 2017, high-deductible plans are ones where the out-of-pocket expenses max out at $6,550 and a minimum deductible of $1,300.
 For a family plan in 2017, the out-of-pocket maximum is $13,100 and the minimum deductible is $2,600.